freddy38510/quasar-app-extension-ssg/README.md

 Type: `String[] | Regexp[]`

-It accepts an array of string or regular expressions and will prevent generation of routes matching them.
+An array of routes or regular expressions matching them to prevent corresponding pages from being generated.

 Example with an `Array of String`: